 5. End on a sweet note.
 If anyone still has room left when it’s time for pumpkin or pecan pie, offer a late harvest wine or icewine.
 If you’re a chocolate fan, try serving a liqueur with complementary flavors such as raspberry or blackcurrant.

 My online wine and food matching tool allows you to click on “turkey holiday dinner” to find wines that accompany all kinds of dishes, from roast turkey to turducken, from creamed corn to pecan pie.
 You can also pair wine with other seasonal fall produce, game meats, pizza, egg dishes, TV dinners, breads and desserts.
-There are more than 364,000 food and wine combinations, as well as thousands of recipes for those planning holiday parties and Christmas turkey dinner.

 I update the drinks matcher regularly in response to readers’ suggestions for more dishes and wines.
 Got a dish or a wine to stump me?
 Post it below.
 Happy Thanksgiving!